faqriansyah/mini-projects/README.md

-Collection of my mini projects
+This is collection of all my mini project to practice programming.